Upgrade your browser to improve your experience. See recommended browsers

-First and foremost, you have the opportunity to address personal and/or family goals, whether that's through tutoring, sailing races, climate change, whatever.
-You're also meeting and learning from life-changing individuals – whether they're participants in a program, staff, or leaders – and creating a new circle beyond your work to find new activities to engage in.
+First and foremost, you have the opportunity to address personal and/or family goals, whether that's through tutoring, sailing races, climate change activism, whatever.
+You're also meeting and learning from life-changing individuals—whether they're participants in a program, staff, or leaders—and creating a new circle beyond your work to find new activities to engage in.
 Sometimes, just learning about programs you never knew existed can be exciting and gratifying.
 In fact, I introduced one struggling philanthropist to bereavement groups for children after learning he had lost his mother at a young age.
 Once he knew these groups existed, he jumped on the bandwagon and knew he'd found his place.
 Now he's the most knowledgeable person in New York City about bereavement programs for children.

 Not having a clear mission.
 One of the biggest mistakes I find the recently retired making is giving to too many organizations without really understanding how those organizations support their interests.
 This is what I call a checkbook style of giving.
 Instead, carefully select organizations that represent the kind of impact you'd like to have, for a more meaningful and rewarding philanthropic journey.

 Imposing your own objective without understanding the nonprofit's needs or culture.
 Some donors make the mistake of thinking that by making a gift, they're “hiring” the nonprofit's staff to implement their goal.
-This can cause a sense of frustration for both parties.
-Instead, it's important to look for organizations that are already doing work or are involved in a project in your area of interest rather than offering a gift solely to see your particular vision through.
+This can cause frustration for both parties.
+Look for organizations that are already doing work or are involved in a project in your area of interest rather than offering a gift solely to see your particular vision through.